 Tourism in the name of Beauty.

-The fresco, which decorates the entire room, the work of Fischetti and Magrì, reproduces the supporting structure depicting a gazebo covered with a vine grown in the prince's funds and where the family loved to relax with guests on beautiful summer days.
-With our backs to the window, looking at the fresco from right to left, we first meet a group of people playing cards including the De Sangro, following in the background the gulf islands, and past the door we can see one of the few self-portraits on fresco of the Vanvitelli that peers into the sky with the monocle.
-The service doors are camouflaged with the fresco of which part was lost along with one of the four seasons depicted at the corners of the hall.
-The hall "of Mirrors", located in this wing of the palace, was a female studio, as deduced by the muted colors, in which you would entertain others before entering the party hall.
-Although the construction of the Vesuvius villas of the 18th century was designed to give priority to the external use to the internal one, great importance was given to the Festival Hall.
-In what remains of the fresco of the barrel ceiling, you can see mythological figures with festoons, lovebirds and supporting architecture.
-The frescoes on the walls reproduce the myth of Hercules with eight medallions depicting his life, two niches with the statues of Hercules and Cupid, while in the lunettes above the doors are depicted Abundance and Wisdom.
-Going out on the terrace you can admire one of the most evocative and panoramic views of the Gulf of Naples, from Posillipo to Ischia, to Capri and the Sorrentine Peninsula.
-On either side of the ballatode are two stairs leading to the open promenade of the portic, heading to the right you can see four garittes that delimited a fishmonger and that served as shelter from the sun while fishing.
-In the background the gaze opens towards the forest of the Reggia di Portici and the archaeological area of Hercolanese.
-Looking into the middle of the promenade, we admire the architecture designed by the elliptical staircase that leads to the fountain and the Palmeto.
-Continuing the walk and turning our backs to the sea, we admire the Vesuvius that dominates the landscape with its grandeur, on the same perspective Villa Ruggiero, on the right Villa Favorita.
+The fresco painted by Fischetti and Magrì that decorates the entire room, reproduces the supporting structure and depicts a gazebo covered with a vine placed in the prince's grounds, where the family loved to laze with their guests on summer days.
+With our backs to the window, observing the fresco from right to left, we first meet a group of people playing cards including De Sangro, followed by the islands of the gulf in the background.
+After passing the door we can see one of the few self-portraits by Vanvitelli, scanning the sky with a monocle.
+The "Hall of Mirrors", located in this wing of the building, is a feminine room, as the soft colors suggest.
+It was a place of entertainment and conversation before entering the party hall.
+Even if the construction of the Vesuvian villas of the XVIII century was conceived to favor the external use to the internal one, great importance was given to the Party Hall.
+What is left of the barrel ceiling fresco are mythological figures with festoons, cupids and supporting architectures.
+The frescoes on the walls reproduce the myth of Hercules with eight medallions depicting his life, two niches with the statues of Hercules and Cupid and in the lunettes above the doors are depicted Abundance and Wisdom.
+Going out to the terrace can be admired one of the most suggestive views of the Gulf of Naples, from Posillipo to Ischia, then Capri and the Sorrento Peninsula.
+On both sides, two rampant stairways branch off and lead to the uncovered path of the portico.
+Looking right you can glimpse four sentry boxes that used to border a fish pond and served as a shelter from the sun while fishing.
+The background shows the woods of the Royal Palace of Portici and the Herculaneum archaeological area.
+Looking out at the center of the promenade, we admire the architecture given by the elliptical staircase that leads to the fountain and the palm grove, which together with the hermitage and the quarry represent the most intimate part of this place.
+Continuing the walk and turning our backs to the sea, we admire the Vesuvius, dominating the landscape with its grandeur.
+On the same perspective there are Villa Ruggiero and, on the right, Villa Favorita.